 The Sweetland Seminar for Engaged Learning brings together faculty and graduate student instructors (GSIs) from multiple disciplines to explore writing as a means of learning in STEM and large enrollment gateway courses.
 During this six-week seminar, participants learn more about the pedagogy behind writing-to-learn assignments as well as explore ways that writing-to-learn is being used in courses at U-M and beyond.
 This seminar is open to any faculty member who is interested in learning more about how writing can be used to improve student learning.
 The seminar is supported by the College of Literature, Science & and Arts and the Sweetland Center for Writing.

 Teams of faculty and GSIs are encouraged to participate, but it is not necessary for a faculty member to be accompanied by a GSI.
 However, GSIs can participate only as part of a faculty team.

 All seminar participants share a commitment to:

-- Fostering more engaged learning in large enrollment courses
+- Fostering more engaged learning in STEM and large enrollment courses

 - Employing writing as a means of learning

 - Creating a community of practice at U-M around writing-to-learn pedagogies

 - Meet for two hours a week for six weeks (time and date TBD)